Filter by Category:

 March 1, 2019

-In his book Greek & Latin Roots: Keys to Building Vocabulary, Dr. Tim Rasinski revealed that knowing the meaning of a single root typically generates the meaning of 5-20 English words, and up to 30 words.
+In his book Building Vocabulary with Green & Latin Roots, Dr. Tim Rasinski revealed that knowing the meaning of a single root typically generates the meaning of 5-20 English words, and up to 30 words.
 That’s huge!

 Armed with the ability to breakdown more difficult words as text increases in complexity, students can note prefixes, suffixes, and bases to ascertain the meanings of new and unfamiliar words.
 This is known as the generative principle: one root can generate the meaning of 30 or more words.